harshita2201301024/obsidian/data/Startup/Shilpa.md

 **Pros:**

-1. We will be saving 6 lakh per mo
+1. We will be saving 6 lakh per month

+**Cons:**

+1. Lot of mental pressure
+2. no family time
+3. will never

-2. Continue Job in Ranchi
+5. Continue Job in Ranchi

-3. Start own Business
+6. Start own Business

 Aakash Freelance Work
 Shilpa Freelance Work